These Google Tools have been discontinued.

 Copyright © 2003 Google Inc. Used with permission.

-• Click the Google Search button and Google searches the web for the highlighted phrase.
+- Click the button and Google searches the web for the highlighted phrase.

 OR